norsk-gjeldsinformasjon/api-docs/docs/howto/deliver-debt-data/Onboarding_and_Scenarios.md

 Before you can deliver debt data to Norsk Gjeldsinformasjon, a signed agreement must be in place and your technical setup must be registered.

+!!! info "Understanding the concepts"
+    For a conceptual overview of roles (FI, provider, providerID) and how mergers, provider changes, and portfolio transfers work, see [Managing changes in data delivery](../../explanation/delivery-changes.md).

 ## Choose your scenario

 | Scenario | Description |